Click “View” and check “Work on this Page (All Changes)”

 You cannot delete any of the five main containers.

 The Container icon is a square.
-If you hover your cursor over a container, you will see an outline of that container (dotted line).
+Hover over a container.
+You will see dotted outline of the container.

 Inside the container are elements.